Menu

 So I drank too much and cried.
 I was hurting.
 It’s been a long journey toward starting a family, and it’s been hard.
 It’s okay to hurt.

 So I made mistakes in my work—who hasn’t?
-I owned them and publically admitted them.
+I owned them and publicly admitted them.
 What matters isn’t the fact that I messed up but that I acknowledged it and committed to doing better.

 I don’t have to be perfect.
 Sometimes I will make mistakes, some public, and sometimes I’ll make many that compound.
 The only way to stop the cycle is to stop obsessing about having done things wrong.
 The only way to move into the future is to fully accept the past.
-Once I did this, I felt freer, and better able to be present.
+Once I did this, I felt freer and better able to be present.

 The approval that matters most is my own.